-Metal or thermal spraying is a technology, which protects or extends the life of a wide variety of structures in the most hostile environments and in situations where coatings are vital for safety and performance.
-Thermal spraying is carried out in a wide range of anti‐corrosion or engineering markets.
+Metal/thermal spraying is a technology, which protects or extends the life of a wide variety of structures in the most hostile environments and in situations where coatings are vital for safety and performance.
+Thermal spraying is carried out in a wide range of anti‐corrosion and engineering markets.
 Typical applications include the spraying of ships, trawlers and other ocean-going vessels.

 The anti‐corrosive properties of the metal spraying process are widely recognised in the shipping and marine industry, where steel super structures and vessels are subjected to very damaging corrosion from the sea and salt laden air of the world’s shipping and fishing industries.

 In the petrochemical industry, Corrosion Under Insulation (CUI) in pipeline systems consumes a significant percentage of the maintenance budget.
 A large portion of this money is spent on expensive items such as external piping inspection, insulation removal and re-installation, painting and pipe replacements.
 CUI prevention strategies provide long term and reliable prevention of CUI that move towards inspection-free and maintenance-free piping systems and significant maintenance cost reductions.